[email protected] UK Free Call: +44 208 638 73 30 Whatsapp: +90 544 852 45 26

 Spinal Tumor Treatment Frequently Asked Questions

-Generally speaking, over 95 out of 100 people (nearly 95%) with malignant or benign spinal cord tumors survive for five years or more.
+Generally speaking, over 95 out of 100 people (nearly 95%) with malignant (cancerous) or benign (non-cancerous) spinal cord tumors survive for five years or more.
 90% of patients with spinal cord tumors live for at least 10 years after diagnosis.

 Hemangioma is the most frequent benign tumor involving the spinal column.
 Typically, hemangiomas involve vertebral body, and they are usually asymptomatic lesions.